 Music Together is a research-based, internationally recognized music and movement program for young children and the adults who love them.
 First offered to the public in 1987, Music Together was a pioneer in the field of early childhood music.
 Today, its innovative, high-quality curriculum is offered in more then 3,000 centers in 40+ countries.
 All registered families experience the same music, community, and joy no matter where they are.

 We offer several class types.
-Our babies and mixed-age classes are for children from birth through 6 months and from birth through kindergarten age, respectively, accompanied by a parent and/or other adult caregiver.
-Our Big Kids classes are for 4- to 5-year-old preschoolers with an adult caregiver (Level 1) and 5- to 8-year-olds in grades K-2 (Level 2) with or without an adult caregiver.
-Each babies and mixed-age class meets for 45 minutes once weekly; each Big Kids class, for 60 minutes once weekly.
+Our Babies and Mixed-Age classes are for children from birth through 6 months and from birth through kindergarten age, respectively, accompanied by a parent and/or other adult caregiver.
+Our Rhythm Kids classes are for 4- to 5-year-old preschoolers with an adult caregiver (Level 1) and 5- to 8-year-olds in grades K-2 (Level 2) with or without an adult caregiver.
+Each class meets for 45 minutes once weekly for 10 weeks.
 Adults can take solo classes, too!
 We offer the Guitar for Grownups program for beginner guitar players with children enrolled in one of our parent-child classes.
 Guitar for Grownups meets for 60 minutes once weekly for 8 weeks.